cyberbotics/webots/docs/discord/technical-questions-2020.md

 > Hi, when I command the Youbot's  top left and bottom right wheels to run at the same angular speed, the final robot speed isn't pointing at 45 degrees CCW (exactly to the top right), it has a different angle, around 55 degrees CCW.
 May this be because of the friction of the wheels?
 Otherwise, why may that be?

-`@dralorg` the center of mass of the robot is not perfectly center (mainly because of the arm), which can cause slight differences like this.
+`@dradarean` the center of mass of the robot is not perfectly center (mainly because of the arm), which can cause slight differences like this.

 ##### taeyoung 05/29/2020 11:39:19
 Hi, I'm trying to use display.